fmorriso/Java-Text-File-Input-Via-URL/README.md

 # Java Text File Read
-An example of reading a text file stored on OneDrive and shared publicly via a URL
+An example of reading a text file stored on DropBox and shared publicly via a URL

 ## Tools Used